Bruck1701/Golang-Go-Collection/README.md

 # Web Services Monitor
-script for monitoring webservices in the local network
+Simple script to monitor webservices in the local network.

+Input: File with the sites